alexwhitmore/astro-dashboard/README.md

 ## Purpose

-Astro has recently released 4.0 and is no longer just for content heavy websites (hasn't been for a while).
-I want to build out a "web-like" application using as many of the features as possible to see if I can find the limits of Astro.
+Astro has recently released 4.0 and is no longer just for content heavy websites (it hasn't been for a while).
+I want to build out a "web-like" application using as many of the features as possible to see if I can find the limits of Astro (I don't actually think there are any limits).
 This project will remain open source and eventually be submitted as a [theme](https://astro.build/themes/) to Astro.

 ## Getting started